-This clean eating lentil loaf recipe is the perfect way to enjoy “meatloaf” on a Meatless Monday!
+This easy lentil loaf recipe is the perfect way to enjoy “meatloaf” on a Meatless Monday!

-But it does mean that I have to get creative when I start craving some of my old, favorite, comfort foods.
+But it means I must get creative when I start craving some of my old favorite comfort foods.
 And this substitute for a meat-based meatloaf is a perfect example.

 - They taste good!

 - Some would argue that they are the world’s healthiest food!

 - They are a great source of iron.